stevendaye/dnd-builder/README.md

 - **Help Guide**: Located on the right hand section, this represents a section that serves as a guide on how to use the application.
 It tells the user how to _drag_, _rearrange_, _duplicate_ and _delete_ blocks.
 It lists each icon with their description.

-### README: To change an image in an image block, hover over the desired image, you will then see the overlay with the text _Change image_.
+### README: To change/update an image in an image block, hover over the desired image, you will then see a transparent overlay on the image with the text '_Change image_'.
 Click to open the image modal again